 - You can not copy the structured reference formula.
 But you can drag the formula to a different cell.

-In this article, I have tried to cover all the methods to create a structured reference in excel.
+In this article, I have tried to cover all the methods to create a structured reference in Excel.
 Take a tour of the practice workbook and download the file to practice by yourself.
 I hope you find it helpful.
 Please inform us in the comment section about your experience.
-We, the ExcelDemy team, are always responsive to your queries.
-Stay tuned and keep learning.